mynttt/UpdateTool/README.md

 #### If you want to run this on Windows without docker look [here](https://github.com/mynttt/UpdateTool/wiki/Installation-on-Windows)!

+#### TV Show updates are done by aired season / aired episode.
+If you use DVD order for some reason please create an issue and I will implement a flag for you to switch the tool between.
+Plex uses aired season / aired episode by default tho!

 ## What does this do?

 The Plex IMDB agent is kind of meh...
 Sometimes it is not able to retrieve the ratings for newly released movies even tho it matches the IMDB ID with them.
 It is impossible to comfortable add the rating manually from the users perspective.